 Cheap flights from Bangalore to Milan — book online with FlightGPT

-Quick answer: Bangalore to Milan non-stop flights take about ≈ 12–15h (1-stop, including layover), with around No non-stop — daily 1-stop options via the Gulf (Dubai, Abu Dhabi, Doha), Europe (Frankfurt, Paris) or Istanbul direct departures a day.
+Quick answer: Bangalore to Milan flights take about ≈ 12–15h (1-stop, including layover), No non-stop — daily 1-stop options via the Gulf (Dubai, Abu Dhabi, Doha), Europe (Frankfurt, Paris) or Istanbul.
 Indian passport holders should check the visa requirement summarised below.
 Use the live search above to compare today's cheapest BLR–MXP fare across every airline, OTA and travel agent in one place.

 Looking for cheap flights from Bangalore to Milan?
 FlightGPT compares live BLR to MXP fares across every connected source — Indian carriers, Gulf hubs, OTAs and trusted travel agents — and shows the cheapest options side by side.
 Whether you want a Bangalore to Milan non-stop tomorrow, a last-minute weekend deal or the lowest price three months out, every active Bangalore-Milan fare is one search away.